inceabdullah/Envoy-Hot-Restarter-Docker/README.md

 ## Restarting Envoy

-To gracefully restart Envoy using the hot-restarter feature, you can send the `HUP` signal to the container:
+To gracefully restart Envoy using the hot-restart feature, you can send the `HUP` signal to the container:

 ```bash
 docker kill envoy --signal HUP